 George McJunkin was an African American cowboy in New Mexico, who discovered the Folsom Site in 1908.
 McJunkin’s discovery of the Folsom Site changed New...

-[dropcap size=small]J[/dropcap]ohn Lee Love was the inventor of the portable pencil sharpener, known as the “Love Sharpener.”
-Very little information exist about his life, although it...
+John Lee Love was an African American inventor best known for patenting a portable pencil sharpener, widely known as the “Love Sharpener.”
+Very little is...

 Carter G. Woodson, known as The Father of Black History, was the African American historian who first opened the long-neglected field of Black studies to...